-То Do the following Draw a rectangle In the toolbox, click the Rectangle tool Drag in the drawing window until the rectangle is the size you want.
-Draw a square In the toolbox, click the Rectangle tool .
+То Do the following Draw a rectangle In the toolbox, click the 2-point rectangle tool .
+Drag in the drawing window until the rectangle is the size you want.
+Draw a square In the toolbox, click the 2-point rectangle tool .
 Hold down Ctrl , and drag in the drawing window until the square is the size you want.